-If you have developed a hernia, it must be repaired to prevent continued pain and further medical complications.
-How the procedure is performed has a significant impact on the size of the incision and the speed of your recovery.
+If you have developed a hernia, you must undergo our Mount Vernon and Centralia, IL hernia repair to prevent continued pain and further medical complications.
+How the hernia repair mount vernon il is performed has a significant impact on the size of the incision and the speed of your recovery.

 At Advanced Surgical Technology, our board-certified general surgeon, Dr. Liyanage, is among the most talented and experienced general surgeons practicing in Mt.
 Vernon.
 He employs various techniques and will select the appropriate approach to match the condition of the individual.

 Types of hernia repair surgeries: Advanced Surgical Technology

 We perform several types of surgical hernia repair treatments.
 These include: